lgreski/datasciencectacontent/markdown/rprogAssignment2Prototype.md

-# Programming Assignment2: Does the function prototype contradict the instructions?
+# Programming Assignment 2: Does the function prototype contradict the instructions?

 In R, the `list` data type is the basis for the S3 object system, one of two "object" systems in R. The second system is the R4 object system.
 Programming Assignment 2 is based on the S3 object system.